Why are there still coffee grains left in a K-Cup after use?

 It’s best to leave them at the bottom of the pot or your cup if you notice them.
 They’ll be a bit unpleasant if you’re expecting a smooth liquid!
 Don’t worry they’re not bad for you… they just taste bad.

-You’ll also notice this phenomenon in Greek and Turkish coffee traditions, where the coffee solids are left at the bottom of cup.
+You’ll also notice this phenomenon also in Greek coffee traditions, where the coffee solids are left at the bottom of cup.
 It’s a result of how the coffee brew is extracted slowly by heat and stirring.
 Quite different!

 Credit: Jakub Kapusnak for rawpixel.com

-You can use any remaining coffee grounds to fertilize your garden by composting them… BTW Keurigs are very wasteful of the caps you use, unless you recycle the caps/coffee.
+You can use any remaining coffee grains to fertilize your garden by composting them… BTW Keurigs are very wasteful of the caps you use, unless you recycle the caps/coffee.
 More at Quora.

+So what do you do with your old coffee grounds?
 There are several coffee shops and convenience stores around my house where I’ve seen farmers coming by to collect used espresso grounds for composting!
 What do you do with the old coffee grains?
-Do you throw, compost, recycle or reuse?
+Do you throw, compost, recycle or reuse these coffee grains?